pikioDev/RTS-Project/README.md

 ○ Optimized network performance by locally simulating vfx through Object Pooling.

 ○ Kept core design patterns such a DDD and MVP to ensure system decoupling and testability.

+○ Currently working on the animations for the troops